 - US$72 for seven days (to be used within one month)

-Note: if you buy your Angkor Pass at 5pm (or even a little before; I’ve bought them as early as 4.30-4.50pm), you can watch the sunset for free that day and the ticket is valid the next day.
+Note: if you buy your Angkor Pass at 5pm (or even a little before; I’ve bought tickets as early as 4.30-4.50pm), you can watch the sunset for free that day and the ticket is valid the next day.
 Do confirm this when you buy them.

 Despite what the outdated Tourism of Cambodia website says, the passes do not have to be used within consecutive days at all.
 The whole idea of these passes is to encourage tourists to stay longer in Siem Reap.